hectorqlucero/ls/README.md

 ## 🔐 Access control with :rights

-All generators now accept an optional `:rights` parameter to control who can access the generated pages.
-The value is a vector of user levels, and it’s checked in the generated controller via an `allowed-rights` var.
+All generators accept an optional `:rights` parameter to control who can access the generated pages.
+The vector is checked in the generated controller via `allowed-rights`.

 - Default (if omitted): ["U" "A" "S"]
 - Accepts bare tokens or quoted strings: `:rights [U A S]` or `:rights ["U" "A" "S"]`
 - Typical levels: "U" (User), "A" (Admin), "S" (Super)

-Examples:
+Examples

 ```sh
 lein grid contactos :rights ["U" "A" "S"]